EIN-lab/origami-hp-gui/bin/readme.txt

 1. Prerequisites for Deployment

 .
-Verify the MATLAB Runtime is installed and ensure you
+Verify the MATLAB Compiler Runtime (MCR) is installed and ensure you
-  have installed version 9.2 (R2017a).
+  have installed version 8.0 (R2012b).

 .
-If the MATLAB Runtime is not installed, do the following:
+If the MCR is not installed, do the following:
   (1) enter

       >>mcrinstaller

       at MATLAB prompt.
-The MCRINSTALLER command displays the location of the MATLAB Runtime installer.
+The MCRINSTALLER command displays the location of the MCR Installer.

-  (2) run the MATLAB Runtime installer.
+  (2) run the MCR Installer.

-Or download the Windows 64-bit version of the MATLAB Runtime for R2017a from the MathWorks Web site by navigating to
+Or download the Windows 64-bit version of the MCR for R2012b from the MathWorks Web site by navigating to

    http://www.mathworks.com/products/compiler/mcr/index.html

-For more information about the MATLAB Runtime and the MATLAB Runtime installer, see Package and Distribute in the MATLAB Compiler documentation
+For more information about the MCR and the MCR Installer, see Distribution to End Users in the MATLAB Compiler documentation
 in the MathWorks Documentation Center.